-Making biometrics integral to the way borders operate means traveler authentication not only becomes easier, but also is more robust than relying solely on human interaction—and the survey shows that travelers acknowledge there are benefits to be gained.
+Making biometrics integral to the way borders operate means traveller authentication not only becomes easier, but also is more robust than relying solely on human interaction—and the survey shows that travellers acknowledge there are benefits to be gained.

 Serve the majority and the minority